Crystal-yh-xu/ChatGPT_Hackathon/README.md

 ```
 Streamlit's Hello app should appear in a new tab in your web browser!

+### Use your new environment
+1. In Anaconda Navigator, open a terminal in your environment (see step 2 above).

-5. Install other libraries in the new environment
+2. Install other required libraries in the new environment
 ```sh
 pip install snowflake-connector-python
 ```